constantinpape/torch-em/experiments/shallow2deep/em-mitochondria/README.md

 # Shallow2Deep for Mitochondria in EM

-## Evaluation
+## Set-up

 Evaluation of different shallow2deep setups for mitochondria segmentation in EM.
-The enhancers are (potentially) trained on multiple datasets, evaluation is done on the Kasthuri dataset (which is not part of the training set except for one last version that will be the (for now) final one to be uploaded to bioimagei.io).
+The enhancers are (potentially) trained on multiple datasets, evaluation is done on datasets not part of the enhancer training set.
 All scores are measured with a soft dice score.

 ## Datasets